smcguffee/DisplayImage/README.md

-# DisplayImage
+# TurnGrey
-OpenCV Test to Create a Grey Image from a Color Image
+OpenCV Test to Display an Image